henteko/binary-dungeon/README.md

 ## Save Data

-Game progress is saved to `~/.binary-dungeon/save.yaml` with HMAC-SHA256 signature verification.
+Supports 3 save slots.
+Data is saved to `~/.binary-dungeon/slot{1,2,3}.yaml` with HMAC-SHA256 tamper detection.
 Editing the save file is detected and permanently sets your title to "Script Kiddie".

 ## Recording